Tractor Supply Company

-Tractor Supply Company (also known as TSCO or TSC), founded in 1938, is an American retail chain of stores that sells products for home improvement, agriculture, lawn and garden maintenance, livestock, equine and pet care for recreational farmers and ranchers, pet owners, and landowners.
-The company has 2,000 stores and is headquartered in Brentwood, Tennessee.
-It is publicly traded on the NASDAQ under the ticker symbol TSCO and is a Fortune 500 company.
+Tractor Supply Company (also known as TSCO or TSC), founded in 1938, is an American chain store that sells home improvement, agriculture, lawn and garden maintenance, livestock, equine and pet care equipment and supplies.
+It caters to farmers, ranchers, pet owners, and landowners.
+As of 2024, the company had 2,250 stores.
+It is based in Brentwood, Tennessee.
+It is publicly traded on the Nasdaq under the symbol TSCO and is a Fortune 500 company.

 History

-1938–1998

-Charles Schmidt founded Tractor Supply Company in Chicago in 1938 as a mail-order catalog that sold tractor parts to working farms.
+In 1938, Charles Schmidt founded Tractor Supply Company in Chicago as a mail-order business that sold tractor parts.
 The first retail store was founded in 1939 in Minot, North Dakota.
 From 1941 to 1946, the company opened stores in Nebraska, Minnesota and Iowa.

-On January 14, 1959, Tractor Supply became publicly traded on the Over-The-Counter Market and reached $10 million in sales.
+On January 14, 1959, Tractor Supply became publicly traded on the over-the-counter market and reached $10 million in sales.
 The company was later traded on the New York Stock Exchange.

 In 1967, TSC opened its first international stores in Canada.
 Two years later, Schmidt sold his controlling interest in the company to National Industries.
 This and other factors, such as changing executive leadership and adding inventory that strayed from its traditional categories, led to a few years of losses for the company.

+From that point onward, the Canadian stores were now completely separate from the US Tractor Supply Company and were 100% Canadian-owned.
+The licensing agreement allowed them to keep using TSC, but not "Tractor Supply Company."

 In 1979, the company moved to Nashville, Tennessee.

 In 1982, Tractor Supply put ownership of the company back in the hands of executives and returned to their farm-store niche, resulting in a break-even year.
-The company was incorporated in Delaware that year.
+The company was re-incorporated in Delaware the same year.

-On February 17, 1994, the company went public on the NASDAQ under the ticker symbol TSCO.
+On February 17, 1994, the company's stock was listed on the Nasdaq under the symbol TSCO.

-1998–2003

-Over time, Tractor Supply expanded to also serve hobbyist farmers, such as families living in the suburbs with an interest in gardening and livestock.
+Tractor Supply expanded to serve hobbyist farmers, such as families living in the suburbs with an interest in gardening and livestock.
 In 2002, the company earned $1.21 billion.

-2004–2019

-Just two years later, in 2004, the company reported revenues of more than $1.7 billion and Fortune magazine named Tractor Supply to its list of the 100 fastest growing businesses.
+Two years later in 2004, the company reported revenues of more than $1.7 billion and Fortune magazine named Tractor Supply to its list of the 100 fastest growing businesses.
 That year, Tractor Supply moved its headquarters to Brentwood, Tennessee.
 Jim Wright served as the CEO from 2004 to 2013.
 He was replaced by Gregory Sandfort.

 In 2014, Tractor Supply made it on the Fortune 500 list.
 On March 31, 2018, the company opened its 1700th store.
 On September 4, 2018, the company celebrated its 80th anniversary by ringing the closing bell at the NASDAQ Stock Exchange in New York.